 Cancer in children is typically treated with radiation, chemotherapy, surgery or a combination of the three.
 Though traditional radiation can effectively defeat childhood cancers, it can also cause developmental delays and other problems.
 Because children’s bodies are still growing and developing, these risks are heightened.

-Our proton therapy center helps deliver positive short-term outcomes and better long-term results, so childhood cancer survivors can lead healthy and full lives.
+Our proton therapy center helps deliver positive short-term outcomes and better long-term results.
+This helps childhood cancer survivors lead healthy and full lives.

 Cancers We Target with Proton Therapy